by-student-2017/QM2Thermo/README.md

 If calculation result files already exist, the corresponding calculations will be skipped.
 To force recalculation, please delete the relevant files as described below.
+(You can find more details by looking at the run.sh Bash file.)

 | Calculation Target     | Files to Delete         | Notes                                                                 |
 |------------------------|-------------------------|-----------------------------------------------------------------------|